hollandaucoin/hollandaucoin/README.md

 <hr/>

-I am a determined, analytical, and creative student that has developed strong leadership, communication, and teamwork skills through various professional and volunteer experiences.
-I am passionate about people, with a desire to use my abilities and future career to improve the lives of others.
+I am a determined, analytical, and creative software developer that has gained strong leadership, communication, and teamwork skills through various experiences.
+I am passionate about people, with a desire to use my abilities and career to improve the lives of others.

-I am currently a student at Grand Canyon University in Phoenix, Arizona, pursuing a Bachelor of Science in Computer Programming, scheduled to graduate in April 2021.
-Through the courses I have taken at Grand Canyon University thus far, I have gained knowledge in the following areas -
+I am currently a backend software developer at BitPay, utilizing Node.js and MongoDB in building cryptocurrency payment processing software.
+Below is a list of my skills and areas of expertise -

-> - <b>Languages:</b> Java SE, JavaScript, PHP, C#, C, C++, HTML, CSS, SQL
+> - JavaScript, Java SE, PHP, C#, GraphQL, Pyspark
-> - <b>Software Tools:</b> Eclipse, SpringToolSuite4, CodeReadyStudio, Android Studio, Visual Studio, Visual Studio Code, Xcode, Postman, Swagger, MySQL Workbench, MongoDB Compass and Atlas, phpMyAdmin, Material UI, Bootstrap
-> - <b>Web Frameworks:</b> SpringBoot (Rest Controllers, MongoRepository), Java Spring (Spring Core, MVC, JDBC, JAX-RS REST), Enterprise Java (JSF, EJB’s, JDBC, JAX-RS), React (Hooks, Axios), Laravel, ASP .NET Core
+> - Node.js, SpringBoot, Java Spring, Enterprise Java, Laravel, ASP .NET Core
-> - <b>Design Patterns:</b> N-Layer Architecture, Model-View-Controller (MVC), Data Access Object (DAO), Façade, Data Transfer Object (DTO), Interceptor
+> - N-Layer Architecture, Model-View-Controller (MVC), Data Access Object (DAO), Data Transfer Object (DTO), Interceptor, Façade
-> - <b>Application Servers:</b> Apache Tomcat, Redhat JBoss
-> - <b>Cloud Services:</b> Amazon Web Services, Heroku, Azure
+> - Amazon Web Services, Heroku, Azure
-> - <b>Databases:</b> MySQL Server, MongoDB
+> - MongoDB, MySQL Server

 For more information please visit my <a href="https://www.linkedin.com/in/hollandaucoin/">LinkedIn</a>.